AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 The 3 states of a node are illustrated by nodes 1, 2 and 3 in the above diagram.
 At block 2:

-1. Node 1 is full, its sub-tree is complete and we can easily calculate this by computing the index of the right-most leaf of its sub-tree.
+1. Node 1 is full, its sub-tree is complete and we can easily calculate this by computing the index of the right-most leaf of its sub-tree and confirming it to be <= the tree size after block 2.
 2. Node 2 is partially full.
 Again we can calculate that its left most leaf index is <= the tree size at block 2 and its right most leaf index is > tree size at block 2.
 3. Node 3 is empty, its left most leaf index is > the tree size at block 2.